Islam: Pilgrimage

-Quranic recitation and memorization
+Other acts of worship

 Muslims recite and memorize the whole or parts of the Quran as acts of virtue.
 Tajwid refers to the set of rules for the proper elocution of the Quran.
-Pious Muslims recite the whole Quran during the month of Ramadan.
-One who has memorized the whole Quran is called a hafiz ("memorizer") and hadiths mention that that person will be able to intercede for others on the Last Judgment Day.
+Many Muslims recite the whole Quran during the month of Ramadan.
+One who has memorized the whole Quran is called a hafiz ("memorizer"), and hadiths mention that these individuals will be able to intercede for others on Judgment Day.